Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

    :grid_north_pole_longitude = -153.0f; // float
 ~~~

-The rotated latitude and longitude coordinates are identified by the _standard_name_ attribute values _grid_latitude_ and _grid_longitude_ respectively.
-Example:
+The rotated latitude and longitude coordinates are identified by the `standard_name` attribute values `grid_latitude` and `grid_longitude` respectively.
+For example:

 ~~~
  float rlat(rlat=84);